0lmi/devops-training/linux/nikita/empty.md

 3. (Check directory path) And the path for the file where directory is located.

 ---

+### 3. 2 Important category of directory size understanding

+*File System Block Size* - file system are organaized in the blocks, 1 kilobyte is equal 1024 bytes.
+And then empty folders is usually taking the smallest of possible space by the 4 blocks **4096** bytes.
+Where this space can be leaved for Metadata.
+*Directory Structure* - Directories in Linux are represented by a data structure called an "inode."
+Each directory contains information about the files it holds and references to the corresponding file inodes.
+The information stored in these directory inodes constitutes the metadata of the directory.

 Thank you for reading my empty folder overview.
 ![alt text](http://picsum.photos/200/200)